The City-State of Boston

 Peeling away the layers of myth surrounding a revered city, The City-State of Boston offers a startlingly fresh understanding of America’s history.

-Mark Peterson is professor of history at Yale University.
+Mark Peterson is the Edmund S. Morgan Professor of History at Yale University.
 He is the author of The Price of Redemption: The Spiritual Economy of Puritan New England.